OofOne-SE/senior-software-engineer-takehome/README.md

     - Production solution
 - Human readable endpoint specification
     - Frontend devs or tester onboard faster and could also generate their clients
+    - Present it in an interactive manner as HTML page with: `make showspec`
 - Almost ready to deploy:
     - Add GitHub scripts for CI/CD
     - Add oauth2 authentication